Taurean Prince NBA Preview vs. the Trail Blazers

 Trail Blazers 2022-23 Defensive Insights

-- On defense the Trail Blazers conceded 117.4 points per game last year, 23rd in the NBA.
+- The Trail Blazers were ranked 23rd in the NBA defensively last year, giving up 117.4 points per game.

-- The Trail Blazers gave up 43.2 rebounds on average last season, 14th in the NBA.
+- In terms of rebounds, the Trail Blazers were 14th in the league last season, conceding 43.2 per contest.

-- The Trail Blazers allowed 27 assists per game last year (worst in the NBA).
+- The Trail Blazers were the worst team in the NBA in assists conceded per game last year, at 27.

-- Conceding 12.5 made three-pointers per contest last season, the Trail Blazers were 18th in the league in that category.
+- The Trail Blazers were the 18th-ranked team in the NBA in terms of allowing three-pointers last year, giving up 12.5 makes per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!